Tour De Bintan 2019

 Two days of storms fail to dampen spirits as 2019 Tour De Bintan shines brighter than ever

 Tour De Bintan started its ninth edition over the last weekend of March 2019 with a few big changes but one thing that remained the same was a weekend of exciting racing that threw up a plethora of memorable storylines.
 Many of those tales will no doubt be centered on the weather, with two days of nasty tropical storms doing their best to ruin one of Asia’s premier three-day festivals of amateur cycling.

-Tour De Bintan will return for its 10th anniversary edition next year, and if the race organisers at MetaSport’s track record of constant improvements is anything to go by, the landmark 2020 race will be bigger, better and even more memorable than the one that has just finished.
+Tour De Bintan will return for its 10th-anniversary edition next year, and if the race organizers at MetaSport’s track record of constant improvements are anything to go by, the landmark 2020 race will be bigger, better, and even more memorable than the one that has just finished.

 Check out the full results of the 2019 race here.

 Click here for a throwback to Tour de Bintan 2018.